-McKinley is Assistant Professor of Music and Director of Music Studies at Indiana University East and composer-in-residence at Inver Hills College in Minnesota.
-He holds a Bachelor of Music degree in jazz studies and composition from the New England Conservatory of Music, a Master of Music degree in composition from the University of Michigan, and a Ph.D. in composition from the University of Minnesota.
-Principal teachers include John McNeil, Malcolm Peyton, Alex Lubet, Doug Geers, David Gompper, and William Bolcom.
+McKinley holds a Bachelor of Music degree in jazz studies from the New England Conservatory of Music, a Master of Music degree in composition from the University of Michigan, and a Ph.D. in composition from the University of Minnesota.
+Among principal teachers are Malcolm Peyton, Alex Lubet, Doug Geers, David Gompper, George Balch Wilson, Michael Daugherty, and William Bolcom.

 His music is distributed by Subito Music Distributors (BMI) and American Composers Edition (BMI).